SebastianBodza/EnsembleForecasting/README.md

 # Next Step:
 Ensemble on Logprob base:
-- Take the maximum of both
+- Take the maximum of both -> just sanity checking [1]

 Others:
 - using the same model with different system prompts (idea from x @nanulled) e.g. you are debugging and you are a code generator -> easier to implement with better throughput